-Lincoln HS: Is the all-time leading scorer in the Abes history • Senior year averaged 21 points, 10 rebounds and five assists per game • Helped lead Lincoln to a 23-4 record and third place finish in the state tournament • 3A state player of the year, also first-team all-state, first-team all-league • Three West Central District and Narrows League championships three of four years • Over his four years, the Abes were 82-21 (.796), including a 63-12 mark (.840) during this sophomore, junior, senior years 2013 Rivals.com three-star prospect: No. 26 small forward and No. 143 overall • Scout.com: Ranked as a top-100 player (No. 90) nationally for 2013 • Junior season, was named MVP of the Narrows League, as well as first team all-area and second-team all-state • Averaged 18 points, 11 rebounds and five assists in Lincoln’s 18-8 season • Scholarship offers came from Arizona State, Washington State, UCLA, Boise State, Cal Poly, Gonzaga, Oregon State and Santa Clara • Played AAU ball with the Northwest Panthers, whose coach, Gary Ward, called Fletcher “a legitimate 6-foot-6 with a 6-foot-9 wingspan • Multi-skilled, played some one, some two and some three (positions).
-Ward also described Fletcher as “crafty” and “sometimes a little too unselfish, he is a really good player.”
+Lincoln HS: All-time leading scorer in the Abes history • Senior year averaged 21 points, 10 rebounds and five assists per game • Helped lead Lincoln to a 23-4 record and third place finish in the state tournament • 3A state player of the year, also first-team all-state, first-team all-league • West Central District and Narrows League championships three of four years • Over his four years, the Abes were 82-21 (.796), including a 63-12 mark (.840) during this sophomore, junior, senior years • 2013 Rivals.com three-star prospect: No. 26 small forward and No. 143 overall • Scout.com: Ranked as a top-100 player (No. 90) nationally for 2013 • Junior season, was named most valuable player of the Narrows League, as well as first team all-area and second-team all-state • Averaged 18 points, 11 rebounds and five assists in Lincoln’s 18-8 season • Played AAU ball with the Northwest Panthers.

 Personal: Born October 5, 1994 • Son of Bobby Ann Fletcher • Is the youngest of four children • Wore jersey number 4 in high school • Biggest moment of high school was trailing by 21 points in the fourth quarter and winning the district championship • “I feel like Colorado is a good fit for me.
 I love the coaches, the players and the system.
 I feel like I am a very versatile player.
-I can guard positions one through three, I can shoot it, I can dribble it and I can pass it.
-I think colleges like my length, too.
-I can get in and bang with the fours and fives, too.
-I just need to put on a little bit more muscle and get my dribbling better and I will be set.”
+I can guard positions one through three, I can shoot, dribble, and pass.
+I think colleges like my length.
+I can get in and bang with the fours and fives, too.”